 If you prefer, you can also buy catnip seeds online.

 Make sure to plant catnip in a container-- just like other mint plants, it can be invasive.

 How to Make Catnip Tea

-I make catnip tea the same way I make mint tea— I like to walk out into the garden, snip off some catnip, rinse it off, and add hot water.
+I make catnip tea the same way I make fresh mint tea-- I like to walk out into the garden, snip off some catnip, rinse it off, bruise the leaves a little (to release some flavorful oils) and add hot water.

 Catnip doesn't have as quite as much flavor as other mints, so I prefer to mix in other herbs (like mint!), along with a little lemon.

 Make sure to let the tea steep for at least ten minutes, and then sip and enjoy!